hackerwins/homepage-old/docs/agent-for-web.md

 ## Agent for Web

-Agent provides API using [gRPC](https://grpc.io/), so [Envoy](https://www.envoyproxy.io/) is required for web.
+Agent uses [gRPC](https://grpc.io/) to provide an API that clients can connect to.
+It is currently impossible to implement the HTTP/2 gRPC in some browsers, [Envoy](https://www.envoyproxy.io/) is required for web.
+For more details: [gRPC-web](https://grpc.io/blog/state-of-grpc-web/)

+This page shows how to start the agent for web.
 Overall structure is as follows:

 ```
  Browser            Envoy                  Agent